Online Class-Incremental Continual Learning with Adversarial Shapley Value: Introduction

 We address the deficiencies observed above by proposing a novel replay-based method called Adversarial Shapley value Experience Replay (ASER).
 ASER is inspired by the Shapley value (SV)~\cite{shapley1953value} used in cooperative game theory to fairly distribute total gains to all players --- in our CL setting, we use the SV to determine the contribution of memory samples to learning performance~\cite{datashapley,knnsv,datavaluation}.
 We also introduce an adversarial perspective of SV for CL memory retrieval that aims to score memory samples according to their preservation of decision boundaries for ``friendly'' samples in the memory buffer (to maintain learning stability and avoid forgetting) and their interference with ``opponent'' samples from the current task that disrupt existing memory-based class boundaries (to encourage plasticity and optimal learning).
-Through extensive experiments on three commonly used benchmarks in the CL literature, we demonstrate that ASER provides competitive or improved performance compared to state-of-the-art replay-based methods as well as various ablations of ASER.
+Through extensive experiments on three commonly used benchmarks in the CL literature, we demonstrate that ASER provides competitive or improved performance compared to state-of-the-art replay-based methods, especially when the memory buffer size is small.